KALAMAJA MUSEUM IS CLOSED FOR RENOVATIONS UNTIL 2021.

 Despite several earlier cosmetic repairs over the years, the building at Kotzebue 16 was in a dire state.
 The renovation works started already during the time of the director before the last.
 It was decided to close the building for visitors for several reasons – first, the façade renovation was carried out in 2018 and due to the construction peculiarities of the building, it would have been difficult to receive visitors.
 Secondly, the decision was influenced by the poor sanitary condition – in 2018, the water pipes of the building leaked on several occasions (despite the emergency repairs), causing damage to the museum objects in the storage facilities in the basement of the building.
 As the building should have been emptied for engineering surveys before the indoor construction works started, it was decided that the closing should not be delayed.
 In the spring of 2019, after several months of preparations, the museum objects in the storage rooms of the building were moved to the new rented premises, after which the engineering survey was commissioned for the building.
 As the building is old (built in 1934) and was damaged by fire in 1944, the walls and floors were opened three times in order to establish the condition of the building.
 Thereafter, the architectural drawings and projects for restoring the rooms could be ordered and preparations for installing the new permanent exhibition are started.

-At the moment the procurement for construction is ongoing; the period for the planned construction works is March-September 2020
+At the moment the procurement for construction is ongoing; the period for the planned construction works is September 2020 – May 2021

 The stages of the process of creating the Kalamaja Museum